neutralinojs/v2-specification/security.md

 v2.x implementation

-Anyone can access the app, only if the application is launched with the `cloud` mode.
+Anyone can access the app via a shared network, only if the application is launched with the `cloud` mode.